School of Medicine

 Social Science Research Professional II, Health Services Research Unit

-Biois a Social Science Research Coordinator who has been working at Stanford since 2013, she joined S-SPIRE in March of 2018.
+BioKristen Davis, MPH is a Social Science Research Coordinator who has been working at Stanford since 2013, she joined S-SPIRE in March of 2018.
 She has a background in biology as well as public health.
-She supports multiple Principal Investigators with their current research as well as assists with the NIH grant submission processes.
+Her interests include health disparities as well as outcomes research.
+She supports multiple Principal Investigators with their current research as well as assists with the management of federal grant submissions.

 Clinical Associate Professor, Surgery - Vascular Surgery